gizatechxyz/giza-cli/docs/reference/api/README.md

 - [`versions.list`](./commands.versions.md#function-list)
 - [`versions.transpile`](./commands.versions.md#function-transpile)
 - [`versions.update`](./commands.versions.md#function-update)
+- [`cairo.deploy`](./frameworks.cairo.md#function-deploy): Command to deploy a specific version of a model.
+This will create a deployment for the specified version and check the status, once it finishes if COMPLETED the deployment is ready to be used.
 - [`cairo.prove`](./frameworks.cairo.md#function-prove): Command to prove as spceific cairo program, previously converted to CASM.
 - [`cairo.transpile`](./frameworks.cairo.md#function-transpile): This function is responsible for transpiling a model.
 The overall objective is to prepare a model for use by converting it into a different format (transpiling).
 - [`ezkl.prove`](./frameworks.ezkl.md#function-prove)